 Of course, you’re making the right content, but the problem with this approach is that it’s not well-rounded, which means it’s unlikely to get you spectacular results.

-Instead of focusing on just one content type, spice up your content with different types.
-As Curata notes in this infographic, B2B companies need varied range of content types, like white papers, eBooks, webinars, case studies and videos to get great results.
+Instead of focusing on just one type of content promotion, spice up your content with different types.
+As Curata notes in this infographic, B2B marketers need varied types of content, like white papers, eBooks, webinars, case studies and videos to get great results.

 For your niche, you need a healthy mix of content types to cater to users in the different cycles of their buying journey.

-When you create content, look for points in your buyer’s journey where you can support your content (or “branded” content) with user-generated content types and expert content (reviews by third-party sites or other authorities).
+When you create content, look for points in your buyer’s journey where you can support your content (or “branded” content) with user-generated types of content and expert content (reviews by third-party sites or other authorities).

 I understand that it’s not always possible to have a bandwidth to support so much content.
 But, here’s where tactics, like repurposing content, come to the rescue.